 Wall-Mounted Faucets Are Great for Alcove Bathtubs

 Now consider a floor-mounted faucet.
-You can technically install a floor-mounted faucet for most bathtubs as well, but it would look pretty silly and be most inconvenient with an alcove bathtub.
+You can technically install a floor-mounted faucet for most bathtubs as well, but it would look odd and be inconvenient with an alcove bathtub.
 But a wall-mounted faucet is perfect in an alcove.

 There are two ways that wall-mounted faucets help you to save space: